Features of the Norwegian Criminal Justice System

 There are several different penal sanctions in Norway.

-A person sentenced to a suspended sentence (betinget fengselsstraff) can avoid serving a sentence in prison if he or she fulfills certain conditions.
-Common conditions include residing in a particular geographic location, completing school or training and refraining from alcohol consumption.
+A person sentenced to a suspended sentence (betinget fengselsstraff) can avoid serving a sentence in prison if they fulfills certain conditions.
+Such conditions may include residing in a particular geographic location, completing school or training, and refraining from alcohol consumption.

-Youth under 18 years of age who commit serious crimes can be sentenced to a recuperative process in court (ungdomsstraff) in which a unique plan for the individual’s sentence is developed.
+Youth under 18 years of age who commit serious crimes can be sentenced to a recuperative process (ungdomsstraff) in which a unique plan for the individual’s sentence is developed.

 A person can also be sentenced to community service (samfunnsstraff) or fines (bøter).
 Individuals who are unable to pay their fines can receive an alternate sentence of community service for fines (bøtetjeneste).

-Individuals who due to their mental health are unable to serve their sentence in a prison or were unaccountable at the time of the offence can be transferred or be committed directly to compulsory psychiatric treatment.
+Individuals who, due to their mental health are unable to serve their sentence in prison or were unaccountable at the time of the offence, may be transferred or be committed directly to compulsory psychiatric treatment.